Online support guides from the Institute of Advanced Legal Studies, highlighting the key sources of law and secondary materials for each country.

 If you need additional support, just get in touch with the Library Liaison Team

-You will be familiar with using Lexis from your UK legal research.
+You will be familiar with using Lexis from your UK legal research and can search the journals for comparative law coverage.

 International content is also available.
 The type and amount of materials differs hugely across the varying jurisdictions.